Ningaloo Total Solar Eclipse

 passed across the north western Australian coastline

 which certainly cuased us some angst.
-Thankfully it did not linger and evolved into a rain bearing depression inland.
+Thankfully it did not linger and

 The resuting south easterly airflow from this system produced pristine blue skies at Exmouth for the eclipse.